MicrosoftDocs/dynamics-365-supply-chain-insights/articles/review-export-delete-data.md

 ## Disconnect from cloud storage providers

 On the **Data import** page, you can change a refresh schedule, stop a refresh schedule, or completely disconnect the entity from a data source.
 To make any of these changes, select the vertical ellipses button of the entity you want to update.
 If you disconnect the data source, the data will no longer be refreshed.
-While the data will no longer be updated, the data that was previously ingested wil not be deleted.
+While the data will no longer be updated, the data that was previously ingested will not be deleted.